S198 has transformed the landscape of short term and temporary contract candidate. Provision is still made for flexible staffing.

 In a nutshell, you may take on candidates to meet your short term staffing needs.
 S198 has given a list of “Justifiable Reasons” that can guide you in making the correct decision.

 For each individual assignment, Personnel Avenue will make sure that the contract with the candidate includes the correct “Justifiable Reason”.

 This will give you the assurance you need.

-There is a lot of media attention on the upcoming POPI Act - the Protection of Personal Information Act.
+POPI Act is here- the Protection of Personal Information Act.
 The objective of POPI is to protect the personal information of individuals that is processed by public and private bodies.
 This is an important part of a world-wide effort to combat criminal activity through identity theft.

 As additional protection to the individual, the incorrect use of personal information for reasons other than those which it was given could get one reported to the Regulator.

 As we know, social media has become a normal way of life.
 There are a great variety of options that enable people to follow, engage and interact.
 Candidates may be active on different social media platforms and their social media activities may result in them being discriminated against due to perceptions of the observer.
-In addition, the POPI Act will have an influence as it is being promulgated to protect people's personal information.
+POPI Act has an influence as it is being promulgated to protect people’s personal information.